Chapter 6 Hypothesis testing and introduction to linear regression

 The residuals having constant variance assumption can be checked with this plot.
 You are looking for a roughly symmetric cloud of points above and below the horizontal line at zero.
 You want to see no pattern or structure in your residuals (e.g., a “starry” night).
 You definitely don’t want to see the scatter increasing or decreasing around the zero line as the fitted values get bigger (e.g., trumpet/ wedge of cheese/ slice of pizza shaped) which would indicate unequal variances (heteroscedasticity).

-[Note: in the residual vs fitted plot above things look a bit weird, the points are in clumps.
-Why?
+[Note: in the residual vs fitted plot above things look a bit weird, the points are in vertical rows.
+Why might this be?
 Think of the model we fitted (i.e., one with a categorical explanatory variable)]

 6.3.2 Normal quantile-quantile (QQ) plot